Khris Middleton leads Milwaukee Bucks to first NBA Finals since 1974 - Bioreports

-Khris Middleton leads Milwaukee Bucks to first NBA Finals since 1974 originally appeared on NBC Sports Chicago
+Khris Middleton leads Milwaukee Bucks to first NBA Finals since 1974 originally appeared on NBC Sports Washington

 Fifty years after winning their first and only NBA championship, the Milwaukee Bucks are in position to capture another.